Growing Herbs Indoors

 Common Problems to Growing Herbs Indoors

-As mentioned in the beginning of the article it’s important to have sufficient light for your herbs, avoid over-watering, and have good air flow.
+As mentioned at the beginning of the article it’s important to have sufficient light for your herbs, avoid over-watering, and have good airflow.
 It’s just as important when starting the seeds.

 Lack of light

 If there’s not enough light, seedlings may grow tall and spindly.
 If the situation is not remedied they will soon fall over and die.
 Some herbs require sufficient light to stimulate the germination process.
 Avoid burying seeds deeper than required.
 Most herb seeds can be surface sown and lightly pressed into the soil.

 Waterlogged soil will eventually rot any seeds that have been sown.
 Overly wet conditions can also be a breeding ground for fungi that can attack and kill seeds.
 Always use well-draining potting soil.
 The water should drain through the soil within 10 minutes.
 Make sure your containers have proper drainage holes.